-Traditionally butter was produced by churning fermented sour cream using a discontinuous process, which also resulted in large volumes of acid buttermilk as a by-product.
-Nowadays, butter is usually made according to the NIZO butter process, which was developed at NIZO in the 1960’s.
-In this process, sweet cream, rather than fermented sour cream is churned and acidification and aroma formation in the butter occurs only after the sweet cream has been churned.
-Aroma can be formed by using lactic acid, distilled butter aromas and the inclusion of aromatic starter cultures, which can be worked into the butter.
-A major advantage of the NIZO butter process is that the sweet buttermilk that is created during this production process is a co-product and not a by-product.
-The sweet buttermilk is easy to use as an ingredient in a wide variety of dairy industry applications or as a starting material for the isolation of functional ingredients, such as milk fat globule membrane material.
+Flavour can be formed through the use of lactic acid distilled butter flavours and the addition of aromatic starter cultures, which can be incorporated into the butter.
+A major advantage of the NIZO butter process is that the sweet buttermilk produced during this production process is a co-product and not a by-product.
+The sweet buttermilk can easily be used as an ingredient in a variety of applications in the dairy industry or as a starting material for the isolation of functional ingredients, such as milk fat globule membrane.

 © NIZO 2023 | Sitemap - Privacy Statement - Cookie Statement - Terms & Conditions